 2. Secrets Make Them Sick…

+Addiction is a disease that thrives on denial, deflection, deception and dishonesty.
 For anyone that is addicted to drugs, the last thing they want to do is tell people about it.
-If you loved one has a drug problem, they will go to any length to hide their addiction from you, your family and the world.
+If your loved one has a drug problem, they will go to any length to hide their addiction from you, your family and the world.

 3. Lies, Lies, Lies